apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The maximum amount of time Traffic Server keeps websocket connections open.
+   The maximum amount of time |TS| keeps websocket connections open.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.